sveld03/cs35l_project/api/bruingym-activity-level/README.md

 # UCLA Bruin "Gym" Activity Level API

-This is an API built on the data provided by [UCLA's Connect2Concepts.com](https://connect2concepts.com/connect2/?type=bar&facility=802&key=73829a91-48cb-4b7b-bd0b-8cf4134c04cd) data that scrapes the HTML content and puts it into
+This is an API built on the data provided by [UCLA's Connect2Concepts.com](https://connect2concepts.com/connect2/?type=bar&facility=802&key=73829a91-48cb-4b7b-bd0b-8cf4134c04cd) data that scrapes the HTML content and puts it into JSON format.

-JSON format.
+Written by Andrew Duong.
 Again, the data was retrieved through UCLA and Connect2Concepts directly.

 # Run the application